 The FX-8370 is an octo-core processor with a base speed of 4.0Ghz and a Max Turbo speed of 4.3Ghz.
 Initially, we were tempted to put the overclocked FX-8320 from our best AMD CPU list.
 However, for a few dollars more (while staying under $150), you can get the FX-8370.
-It has a much higher base clock and Turbo rate and comes with the quieter Wraith cooler.
+It is a less popular model, but it does have a much higher base clock and Turbo rate, while being packaged with the quieter Wraith cooler.

 The reason you’d want the AMD FX-8370 over the Intel i3-7350K below is if you already have an AM3+ socket motherboard.
 This is important because you do not want to be switching out your motherboard every time you wish to upgrade your CPU.
 If you have any of these processors, then you have a Vishera processor, which means you already have a compatible motherboard.
 That saves you money when you upgrade to the FX-8370.